StrangeRanger/bash-style-guide/content/style.md

 /// admonition | Guidelines
     type: info

 - **Universal Compatibility**: Use `#!/usr/bin/env bash` for scripts that need to run on various operating systems, including BSD, macOS, and Linux.
-This shebang is particularly useful because it searches the user’s `PATH` to find and use the first instance of Bash, which helps accommodate non-standard Bash installations.
+    - **Reason**: This shebang searches the user’s `PATH` to locate the Bash executable, ensuring compatibility across different systems.
 - **Linux-Specific Scripts**: Opt for `#!/bin/bash` when creating scripts solely for Linux environments.
-In these cases, Bash is typically located at `/bin/bash`, and this shebang ensures direct and predictable script execution.
+    - **Reason**: Linux systems typically have Bash installed at `/bin/bash`, making this shebang suitable for Linux-specific scripts.
+- **Other Considerations**: When writing scripts for specific environments, ensure the shebang reflects the intended interpreter location to avoid compatibility issues.

 ///